Ladmo

-Ladimir Kwiatkowski (July 13, 1928 – March 2, 1994), better known as Ladmo, was an American television personality who co-hosted The Wallace and Ladmo Show, a daily children's variety show broadcast on KPHO in Phoenix, Arizona.
+Ladimir Walter Kwiatkowski (July 13, 1928 – March 2, 1994), better known as Ladmo, was an American television personality who co-hosted The Wallace and Ladmo Show, a daily children's variety show broadcast on KPHO in Phoenix, Arizona.
 The program featured clowns, cartoons and short comedy skits.

 Personal life

 Kwiatkowski was born in Cleveland, Ohio, to Walter and Florence Kwiatkowski.
 His father was a Cleveland police detective.
 He graduated from high school in 1947.
 In 1949 Kwiatkowski decided to attend Arizona State College in Tempe.
 He wanted to be a sports broadcaster.
 He played baseball with the ASU team and was considered by scouts from the Cleveland Indians.

 Kwiatkowski's grave in St. Francis Catholic Cemetery in Phoenix.

 While at ASU, Kwiatkowski met and married his wife Patsy Lou Killough (March 31, 1951).
 He graduated from ASU with a degree in journalism and decided to try to get a job in television.
 “If I get a job in television, I’m going to stay.
 If I can’t get a job in TV, I’m going to take the baseball offer.”

 Kwiatkowski had five children.
 He died of lung cancer in Tempe, Arizona on March 2, 1994.